Michael Thomas Flanagan

 Error analysis of classical immunoassay formats, e.g. radioimmunoassay, has determined the most appropriate formats for a given application.
 However, it is not clear that the conclusions of classical immunoassay error analysis apply to all immunosensor formats.
 Models of immunosensors and Monte Carlo simulations of immunosensors have been developed to facilitate a rational design strategy and to determine the optimum immunoassay formats for immunosensor applications.

-Several of the underpinning base classes have been translated from their original C++ format to Java and are available in Flanagan's public Java Scientific library, e.g.
+Several of the underpinning base classes have been translated from their original C++ format to Java and are documented in Flanagan's Java Scientific library, e.g.

 In 1982 he moved to the Department of Electronic and Electrical Engineering at UCL where he continued both the bioelectronic research (e.g. spin-coated waveguides for immunosensors) and programming research (e.g. Markov processes in modelling complex immunochemical reactions).
-He also developed an interest in pedagogic research into teaching and learning concepts in higher education, especially in the value of the Meyer and Land threshold concept in analysing troublesome concepts in the teaching of programming languages and electronic engineering.
-He has taught courses on bionanotechnology, object-oriented programming languages, procedural programming languages, programming for systems and control engineering, control theory, instrumentation, electromagnetic theory, biophysics for engineers and physicists and introductory electronics for chemists and biochemists.
+He also developed an interest in pedagogic research into teaching and learning concepts in higher education, especially in the value of the Meyer and Land threshold concept in analysing troublesome concepts in the teaching of programming languages and electronic engineering (see above).
+He has taught courses on nanotechnology and healthcare, object-oriented programming languages, procedural programming languages, programming for systems and control engineering, control theory, instrumentation, electromagnetic theory, biophysics for engineers and physicists and introductory electronics for chemists and biochemists.

 He has served on several UK Research Council and the then UK Department of Trade and Industry (dti) committees concerned with molecular electronics, instrumentation and sensors.